truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/TrueCommandSharing.md

 ## View Existing Shares

-To view a pool's already existing shares, click *EXPLORE* in your system's window, then select the pool.
+To view a pool's already existing shares, click *EXPLORE* in your system's window, then select the pool/dataset.

-Once the pool loads, click the *Shares* tab to view its existing shares.
+Once the pool/dataset loads, click the *Shares* tab to view its existing shares.

 ![TrueCommandViewShares](/images/TrueCommand/2.0/TC20TrueCommandViewShares.png "View a Share")

 ## NFS Shares

 To add an NFS share to a pool, open the pool using the *EXPLORE* menu in your system's window.
-Once the pool loads, click *CREATE SHARE* and select *Create NFS Share*.
+Once the pool loads, click on the dataset you want use.
+Click *CREATE SHARE* and select *Create NFS Share*.

 ![TrueCommandCreateNFS](/images/TrueCommand/2.0/TC20TrueCommandCreateNFS.png "Create NFS Share")